Donald Duck and the Mummy's Ring: Plot

 Donald Duck reads an article in the newspaper about two Ancient Egyptian mummies being sent back to Egypt from the local museum, by request of the Bey of El Dagga.
 Donald and his three nephews, Huey, Dewey, and Louie, set off for the museum to see the mummies before they're taken away.
 On the way to the museum, Donald is handed a mysterious ring by a disheveled man, who claims that it's brought him bad luck.
 Donald and the boys notice that the ring has the mark of three serpents, of the same design as the mummies that they're going to see.
 A robber demands that Donald hand over the ring, but the boys save their uncle from the robber's clutches.
 Huey discovers that the ring is stuck on his finger.

 At the museum, the four peek inside one of the mummy cases, and notice that a ring is missing from the display.
 The Bey of El Dagga's menacing emissaries startle them, and a museum guard tells the ducks that the Bey is demanding the mummies be sent back to Egypt under threat of war.
-Huey goes back to the mummy room to get his cap, but he doesn't return.
+Huey goes back to the mummy's exhibit to get his cap, but he doesn't return.
 Certain that the emissaries have kidnapped Huey, the other ducks manage to get jobs as deck hands on the ship carrying the mummies back to Egypt.

 On board the ship, Donald, Dewey, and Louie are attacked by one of the mummies, who steals some sausages.
 Donald peeks through a window and sees both mummies sitting up in their cases, eating.
 After causing a disturbance, the ducks are put in the brig, where they reason that Huey and the kidnapper must be disguised as the mummies.
 By the time the ducks are let out of the brig, the emissaries have loaded the mummies on their river barge to ferry them up the river.
-The ducks follow in an abandoned boat which they hitch to a steamship, getting to the Bey's palace in time to see the mummies delivered.
+The ducks follow in an abandoned boat, which they hitch to a steamship, getting to the Bey's palace in time to see the mummies delivered.

 Donald, Dewey, and Louie interrupt the Bey's ceremonies, telling him that the mummies are alive, and one of them has the ring with three serpents.
 Huey and the kidnapper are unwrapped -- the kidnapper turns out to be the robber they saw on the street -- and the Bey, grateful to get the ring back, gives the ducks a new boat along with a box full of gold and jewels.